‘One Piece’ Episode 896 Preview, Spoilers: Can Luffy Beat The World’s Strongest Bounty Hunter?

 — ONE PIECE.com(ワンピース) (@OPcom_info) July 29, 2019

 After seeing how powerful Luffy and Hancock are, Cidre will decide to take the fight more seriously.
-Cidre will be showcasing his true form which is expected to tremendously increase his battle power.
+Cidre will be showcasing his true form, which is expected to tremendously increase his battle power.
 Cidre is definitely aware that beating Luffy and Hancock will help him maintain his status as the world’s strongest bounty hunter.

-Hancock may currently be affiliated to the World Government, but Cidre told his men that if ever they defeat the Pirate Empress, they will put all the blame to Luffy and the Straw Hat Pirates.
+Hancock may currently be affiliated to the World Government, but Cidre told his men that if they ever defeat the Pirate Empress, they will put all the blame on Luffy and the Straw Hat Pirates.

-Aside from the intense battle involving Luffy, Hancock, and Cidre, One Piece Episode 896 will also feature the Straw Hat Pirates who are guarding the Thousand Sunny in action.
+Aside from the intense battle involving Luffy, Hancock, and Cidre, One Piece Episode 896 will also feature the Straw Hat Pirates, who are guarding the Thousand Sunny in action.
 The preview showed Roronoa Zoro, Vinsmoke Sanji, Nami, Usopp, Cyborg Franky, Tony Tony Chopper, Nico Robin, and Brook being surrounded by Cidre’s men and preparing to engage in a fight.